nibbydev/EasyBuyout/README.md

 Three main sources: [poe.ovh](http://poe.ovh), [poe.ninja](http://poe.ninja) and [poeprices](https://www.poeprices.info/) (as a fallback).

 ## Words of warning
-The prices might are not always 100% accurate.
+* The prices might are not always 100% accurate
-This is especially evident in sparsely found items (i.e league-specific uniques or certain gems).
+* This is especially evident in sparsely found items (i.e league-specific uniques or certain gems)
-PriceBoxes probably don't work well with full-screen mode Prices in hardcore are generally not accurate as nobody plays there
+* PriceBoxes probably don't work well with full-screen mode
+* Prices in hardcore are generally not accurate as nobody plays there